Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Range control of the APQ-120 is mode dependent, and in some circumstances restrict range or functionality.
 Both scopes - the DSCG and the pilot's repeater window, both share indications (as well as on-screen display) of 5, 10, 25, 50, 100, and 200 mile ranges.
-Values up to 50 miles are indicated as air intercept (AI), which provide lockon capability against airborne targets; 100 and 200 mile ranges can be used with the Spotlight function, allowing a target at longer distances to be manually followed with the radar until they are at a range capable of a lock.
+Values up to 50 miles are indicated as air intercept (AI), which provide lock-on capability against airborne targets; 100 and 200 mile ranges can be used with the Spotlight function, allowing a target at longer distances to be manually followed with the radar until they are at a range capable of a lock.
 Air to ground functionality is available in the PPI modes higher than 5 miles.